 data folder?
 Turn off your node, remove the

 data folder and restart the node.

 No errors should be considered acceptable.
-If there are ones that are constantly recurring, please bring it to our attention, and if we determine that they are not truly errors, we will adjust the logging to reflect.
+If there are errors that are constantly recurring, please bring it to attention so logging can be adjusted accordingly, if required.

 Yes, an access node is publicly accessible to submit transactions and read data from the blockchain.
 If you’d like to access the devnet access node to build against, you can do so here